salesforce-marketingcloud/SFDC-MC-REST-Style-Guide/README.md

 Path SHOULD be case sensitive.
 Resource names MUST be plural nouns.

 Route SHOULD NOT exceed two resource names in the URI.
-Routes MUST NOT expose resource past two nested levels, implementations SHOULD wrap and expose the sub-resource.
+Routes MUST NOT expose resources beyond two nested levels.
+Implementations SHOULD wrap and expose the sub-resource as a root level resource.

 Routes MUST NOT use reserve word(s) in resource name
 * views